spepler/shell-extras/setup.md

    You should end up with a new folder called **`shell-lesson-data`** on your Desktop.

 ## Install software
-If you do not already have the shell software installed, you will need to [download and install][install_shell] it.
+On Mac or Linux the program you need will be there by default.
+If you do not already have the shell software installed, you will need to
+[download and install][install_shell] it.

 ## Have a text editor